-The Company elected the alternative modified transition method and included the following tables previously disclosed.
+The Company elected the alternative modified transition method and is required to present previously disclosed information under the prior accounting standards for leases.

-Lessor
+Lessor Information

 Sales-type Leases.
 Contractual maturities of gross lease receivables as of December 31, 2018, are as follows (in millions):